Enegnei/AppleVsFBI/AppleVsFBI.md

 > "Apple will respond that if it modifies Farook’s iPhone to allow the government access to the phone, it “could be viewed as sending the message that [it] see[s] nothing wrong with [such access], when [it] do[es]...
 It is extremely unlikely that anyone could understand Apple to be expressing a message of hostility to 'data security and the privacy of citizens'..." [pg 34 lines 1-11]

-Addressing the argument that Apple's "speech" would not be protected due to lack of audience, Apple argues that the presence of an audience has never been a requirement for protected speech ([see footnotes on pg 23](https://web.archive.org/web/20160315222842/https://assets.documentcloud.org/documents/2762120/Reply-Brief-in-Support-of-Apple-s-Motion-to-Vacate.pdf)):
+Addressing the argument that Apple's "speech" would not be protected due to lack of audience, Apple argued that the presence of an audience has never been a requirement for protected speech ([see footnotes on pg 23](https://web.archive.org/web/20160315222842/https://assets.documentcloud.org/documents/2762120/Reply-Brief-in-Support-of-Apple-s-Motion-to-Vacate.pdf)):

 ![audience not necessary](https://pbs.twimg.com/media/CdoliafXEAAswZO.jpg:large)

-+ US Congressman Ted Lieu (D-Los Angeles County), one of the Congressmembers who recently put forth [a bill for the ENCRYPT ACT](https://web.archive.org/web/20160222041054/https://lieu.house.gov/media-center/press-releases/congressmembers-lieu-farenthold-delbene-and-bishop-introduce-encrypt-act) ([full text here](https://web.archive.org/web/20160222040842/https://lieu.house.gov/sites/lieu.house.gov/files/documents/LIEU_027_xml%20%28ENCRYPT%20Act%20of%202016%29.pdf)), issued [this statement regarding the Apple court order](https://web.archive.org/web/20160219182200/https://lieu.house.gov/media-center/press-releases/congressman-lieu-statement-apple-court-order) on February 17th:
++ US Congressman Ted Lieu (D-Los Angeles County), one of the Congressmembers who put forth [a bill for the ENCRYPT ACT](https://web.archive.org/web/20160222041054/https://lieu.house.gov/media-center/press-releases/congressmembers-lieu-farenthold-delbene-and-bishop-introduce-encrypt-act) ([full text here](https://web.archive.org/web/20160222040842/https://lieu.house.gov/sites/lieu.house.gov/files/documents/LIEU_027_xml%20%28ENCRYPT%20Act%20of%202016%29.pdf)), issued [this statement regarding the Apple court order](https://web.archive.org/web/20160219182200/https://lieu.house.gov/media-center/press-releases/congressman-lieu-statement-apple-court-order) on February 17th:

 > "This court order also begs the question: Where does this kind of coercion stop?
 Can the government force Facebook to create software that provides analytic data on who is likely to be a criminal?
 Can the government force Google to provide the names of all people who searched for the term ISIL?
 Can the government force Amazon to write software that identifies who might be suspicious based on the books they ordered?"

 + If a telecommunications provider *can* be compelled to take advantage of a security flaw undermining encryption for its customers, then they *will* be compelled.
 This will put pressure on other businesses to either comply or build their products so that they are not a centralized authority of proprietary software.
-Security technologist [Bruce Schneier](https://www.schneier.com/blog/about/) says the precent may motivate the government to [limit what sorts of security features tech companies can offer customers](https://www.washingtonpost.com/posteverything/wp/2016/02/18/why-you-should-side-with-apple-not-the-fbi-in-the-san-bernardino-iphone-case/) in order to maintain the ability to compel them.
+Security technologist [Bruce Schneier](https://www.schneier.com/blog/about/) warned the precedent may motivate the government to [limit what sorts of security features tech companies can offer customers](https://www.washingtonpost.com/posteverything/wp/2016/02/18/why-you-should-side-with-apple-not-the-fbi-in-the-san-bernardino-iphone-case/) in order to maintain the ability to compel them.
 Though Apple has not released public plans to do so, [the "senior executives" have indicated they want to increase encryption implimentation in their products](https://web.archive.org/web/20160221193833/http://www.nytimes.com/2016/02/22/technology/apple-still-holds-the-keys-to-its-cloud-service-but-reluctantly.html):

 ![Apple might pursue iCloud encryption](https://pbs.twimg.com/media/CbyM7l1WAAAr5bb.png)

 + Other countries pay attention to the US on surveillance policy.
-Though Apple has not said they hold this fear, lawyers and security experts say this presents a threat to foreign customers & tech businesses as well.
-If the U.S. government can compel Apple to take advantage of a security vulnerability, why not others?
+Though Apple has not said they hold this fear, lawyers and security experts say this would create a threat to foreign customers & tech businesses as well.
+If the U.S. government can compel Apple to take advantage of a security vulnerability, why can't others?
 A recent example they cite is where FBI Director James Comey called for encryption backdoors & the Chinese government introduced new counter-terrorism laws a few weeks later.

 From [*Reuters*](http://www.reuters.com/article/us-usa-obama-china-idUSKBN0LY2H520150302) ("Obama Sharply Criticizes China's Plans for New Technology Rules"):